 Surprisingly, that response was the first step to my business.
 It was a CHOICE to take that first step.
 For many, it’s the hardest choice.
 We get filled with even more questions like… “What will my business name be?
 What is my goal?
 How can I get people to like my work?
 How will I get orders?
 What if I fail?
 What if this doesn’t work out?”
 These questions and fears are normal to have.

 Fear establishes the limits of your life.
 If you are afraid of failure, you’ll never try anything.
 Bible says to “fear not” 365 times, one for everyday of the year!

-Here is a photo of me on July 16, 2015, with one of my first paper flowers I had ever made.
-The photo to the right, is almost 2 years later.
+Here is a photo of my daughter on July 16, 2015, with one of my first paper backdrop I had ever made.

 “Those days led to these days” -Christy Wright

 When I started my Instagram Business page, my husband threw out a name, which was Ann Neville Design.
 My daughter’s name is Aneville, so we decided to somewhat steal her name, which gave the business something personal.
 It was special to us.
 I started taking photos of my paper flowers that I made.
 Obvously, I went all out with the photos; adjusting the blinds, and moving my stool all over the place just to get the perfect shot.
 I, even purchased a professional camera to make the photos pop.
 A little later, I begin making paper flowers for friends and family to advertise my work.
 I did all for free, hoping I would have my first client from Instagram.
 Guess what?
 I got nothing.
 Then I began to drown in doubts and negative thoughts like “Why doesn’t anyone ask about what I do?
 Is my work not good enough?
 Why do I not have any orders?”
 I felt like a loser and told myself that I was stupid for even trying this out.
 All the hard work I did and all the love I poured out unto my paper flowers and they received no recognition!